Haufe History, Family Crest & Coats of Arms

 The surname Haufe was first found in Swabia, where the earliest records of the name have been found in documents dating back to the 16th century.
 The first known bearer of the name was Johann Hieffelin, who was a resident of the city of Ellwangen in the year 1507.
 The young Haufe family played an important role in the early history of the region, and was instrumental in the development of medieval Swabian society.

-Important Dates for the Haufe family
+Early History of the Haufe family

 This web page shows only a small excerpt of our Haufe research.
 Another 130 words (9 lines of text) covering the years 1507, 1509, 1530, 1604, 1749, 1766, 1802, 1817, 1827, and 1846 are included under the topic Early Haufe History in all our PDF Extended History products and printed products wherever possible.